-Metropolitan staff completed a comprehensive Energy Management and Reliability Study in late 2009 and Metropolitan's Board adopted energy management policies in August 2010 that provide objectives for future energy-related projects to contain costs and reduce Metropolitan's exposure to energy price volatility, increase operational reliability through renewable energy projects, provide a revenue stream to offset energy costs and move Metropolitan toward energy independence.
-Metropolitan's Energy Management Program mandates that Metropolitan design and operate its facilities in the most energy efficient and cost effective manner.
-This program includes: setting design standards for energy-efficient facilities; taking advantage of available rebates for energy efficiency and energy-saving projects; operating Metropolitan's facilities in the most energy-efficient manner; and continuing to investigate alternative energy sources, such as solar, small hydroelectric generation and wind power.
-Metropolitan has completed energy efficiencyassessments at all five of its water treatment plants and is evaluating recommendations for proposed changes.
-Metropolitan has completed construction of a one-megawatt ("MW") solar generation facility at the Robert A. Skinner Treatment Plant and is investigating additional solar power generation at other treatment plantsand facilities.
-Metropolitan has begun constructing a three MW solar facility at its F. E. Weymouth Treatment Plant.
-Metropolitan also plans to install a one MW solar facility at the Joseph Jensen Treatment Plant.
-Finally, Metropolitan continues integrating fuel-efficient hybrid vehicles into its fleet and is assessing the use of alternative fuels (biodiesel) for its off-road vehicles and construction equipment.
-Finally, Metropolitan is assessing the feasibility of expanding its hydroelectric generation capabilities.
+Metropolitan's Board adopted energy management policies in August 2010 that provide objectives for future energy-related projects to contain costs and reduce Metropolitan's exposure to energy price volatility, increase operational reliability through renewable energy projects, provide a revenue stream to offset energy costs and move Metropolitan toward energy independence.
+Metropolitan's Energy Management Program includes: setting design standards for energy-efficient facilities; taking advantage of available rebates for energy efficiency and energy-saving projects; operating Metropolitan's facilities in the most energy-efficient manner; and continuing to investigate alternative energy sources, such as solar, small hydroelectric generation and wind power.
+Metropolitan has completed construction of a one-megawatt ("MW") solar generation facility at the Robert A. Skinner Treatment Plant and is constructing a three MW solar facility at its F. E. Weymouth Treatment Plant.
+Metropolitan continues integrating fuel-efficient hybrid vehicles into its fleet and is assessing the use of alternative fuels for its off-road vehicles and construction equipment.

-In February 2007, the Board authorized Metropolitan's membership in the California Climate Action-Registry, a nonprofit voluntary registry for greenhouse gas emissions that was established by the Legislaturein 2000.
-Metropolitan began annual reporting of its certified baseline greenhouse gas inventory, or carbonfootprint, in calendar year 2005 to the California Climate Action Registry.
-In calendar year 2010, Metropolitan's emissions reporting transitioned from the California Climate Action Registry Metropolitan reports its greenhouse gas emissions to The Climate Registry, a nonprofit North American emission registry.
-Metropolitan also reports required emissions data to the California Air Resources Board ("CARB") under mandatory reporting regulations adopted pursuant to AB 32, California's Global Warming Solutions Act.
-On-December 16, 2010, CARB adopted of 2006.
-On October 20, 2011, CARB approved a regulation for a California cap on greenhouse gas emissions under AB 32, and after additional workshops, public commentand further consideration, approved the regulation on October 20, 2011, with compliance deferred to 2013.
+Metropolitan reports its greenhouse gas emissions to The Climate Registry, a nonprofit North American emission registry.
+Metropolitan also reports required emissions data to the California Air Resources Board ("CARB") under mandatory reporting regulations adopted pursuant to AB 32, California's Global Warming Solutions Act of 2006.
+On October 20, 2011, CARB approved a regulation for a California cap on greenhouse gas emissions under AB 32, with compliance deferred to 2013.
 Under the regulation, Metropolitan is regulated as an importer of energy and is required to purchase allowances to cover any greenhouse gas emissions associated with its supplemental imported energy.
 Metropolitan did not incur cap and trade allowance obligations in 2013.
-However, Metropolitan did incur an obligation in 2014.
-As of 2014 and 2015.
-For the three-year period from January 1, 2013 through December 31, 2014,2015, Metropolitan has spent approximately \$3.3 million's expenditures on cap and trade compliance instruments, such as allowances and offsets, are expected to be approximately \$3.3 million.
+However, Metropolitan did incur an obligation in 2014 and 2015.
+For the three-year period from January 1, 2013 through December 31, 2015, Metropolitan's expenditures on cap and trade compliance instruments, such as allowances and offsets, are expected to be approximately \$3.3 million.